vivqu/vivqu.github.io/_posts/2022-04-02-engineering-expectations.md

 In this section, I have tried to distill down areas for growth and development that are important for engineers.
 These expectations incorporate what I value on my past and present teams, as well as accepted industry conventions.

 You do not have to comprehensively fulfill all the expectations for the next level to be considered “at that level”.
-By definition, engineering levels are attempting to translate a subjective set of requirements into a consistent evaluation standard, so they will inevitably miss important nuance and context. <u>Treat these level expectations more as guiding principles rather than a checklist you have to complete.</u> Look to real-life role models, such as more experienced engineers on your team, as a way to see these principles in action.
+By definition, engineering levels are attempting to translate a subjective set of requirements into a consistent evaluation standard, so they will inevitably miss important nuance and context. <b>Treat these level expectations more as guiding principles rather than a checklist you have to complete.</b> Look to real-life role models, such as more experienced engineers on your team, as a way to see these principles in action.

 This guideline is first and foremost a tool to help you and your manager to talk about expectations and growth.
 Feel free to copy, remix, and/or adapt this ladder to best suit your needs.